Space Dandy

 Space Dandy, stylized as Space☆Dandy (スペース☆ダンディ, Supēsu Dandi), is a 2014 Japanese comic science fiction anime television series produced by Bones.
 The series follows the misadventures of Dandy, an alien hunter who is "a dandy guy in space", in search for undiscovered and rare aliens with his robot assistant QT and his feline-like friend named Meow.

 The anime has been licensed by Funimation in North America, Madman Entertainment in Australia and by Anime Limited in the United Kingdom.
-The series first aired in the United States on January 4, 2014 at 11:30 p.m.
+The series first aired in the United States on January 4, 2014, at 11:30 p.m.
 ET/PT on Adult Swim's Toonami programming block.
 The series began airing in Japan on Tokyo MX at 11 p.m.
 JST on January 5, 2014, followed by TV Osaka, TV Aichi, BS Fuji and AT-X. The series is simulcasted in South East Asia at the same time as Japan on Animax Asia.
-The series has also been broadcast in Australia on SBS 2 since 3 October 2015.
+The series has also been broadcast in Australia on SBS 2 since October 3, 2015.
 Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.

-A manga adaptation ran in Square Enix's Young Gangan magazine from December 20, 2013 to October 3, 2014.
+A manga adaptation ran in Square Enix's Young Gangan magazine from December 20, 2013, to October 3, 2014.
 The manga is licensed in English by Yen Press.
-The 13 episodes of the first season aired from January to March 2014, and the second season (also with 13 episodes) premiered on July 5, 2014.
+The first season aired from January to March 2014, and the second season aired from July to September 2014.

 Plot

 The space opera follows the misadventures of Dandy, an alien bounty hunter who is "a dandy guy in space", in search for undiscovered and rare aliens with his robot assistant QT and his feline friend named Meow.
-Though he and his crew act with the best intentions, despite being normally dimwitted and next to useless, Dandy is unaware that he is being pursued by Dr. Gel of the Gogol Empire.
+Dandy is unaware that he is being pursued by Dr. Gel of the Gogol Empire.

 The series has loose continuity, with several episodes featuring the main protagonists and antagonists dying, getting turned into zombies, or getting trapped in different dimensions for periods of time, only for them to show up as normal in the next episode.
 There are also many references to older science fiction, music, anime and Internet culture.